Getting the right formatting for your document has been a frustrating task for years.

 If you would like to take a more proactive approach and remove the formatting from the text before you even add it, then continue to the section below.

 How to Paste Without Formatting in Google Docs

 Many applications where you might want to copy and paste, especially word processing applications, are going to have some kind of way to paste without formatting.

 In Google Docs you can elect to paste copied text without its formatting by going to Edit > Paste without formatting.
 This assumes that you have already copied text from another location.

 You can also use the keyboard shortcut of Ctrl + Shift + V (Windows) or Command + Shift + V (Mac) to paste text without formatting.

-More Information on How to Clear Formatting in Google Docs
+More Information on How to Eliminate Formatting in a Google Document

 Note that removing the formatting from a selection is going to remove most of the formatting options that you have applied.
 However, some formatting options can’t be removed in this way.
 This includes things like pictures or links which may be in the selection.
 It also won’t match the font with any surrounding text.